lnurl/luds/spec.md

     {"status":"ERROR", "reason":"error details..."}
     ```

-    `metadata` must contain the following json:
+    `metadata` should contain the following json:

     ```
     [
         [
-            "text/plain", // mime-type, "text/plain" is the only supported type for now, must always be present content // actual metadata content
+            "text/plain", // mime-type, "text/plain" must always be present
+            content // actual metadata content
+        ],
+        [
+            "image/png;base64", // optional 512x512px PNG thumbnail which will represent this lnurl in a list or grid content // base64 string
+        ],
+        [
+            "image/jpg;base64", // optional 512x512px JPG thumbnail which will represent this lnurl in a list or grid content // base64 string
         ],
         ... // more objects for future types
     ]